A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Explicit sequence of everywhere dense set of real numbers

-We consider here Wang's model, but the conception of cumulative layers (or orders) is not original with Wang\cite{Godel4,Quine}, and there are also other attempts to realize it \cite{LAbbe}.

-In the next example, we are presenting our model.
-Its $0-th$ layer is a set of algebraic numbers.
-Layer one are transcendental numbers created by simultaneously applying an infinite number of the diagonal procedures on the $0-th$ layer.
-The layer $n+1$ is obtained applying $\omega$ diagonal procedures on layer $n$, which also contains all previous layers.
-Below it is explained in more detail.
+In the next theorem, we present our model.
+Its \(0\)-th layer consists of a set of rational numbers.
+Layer one includes all numbers from the \(0\)-th layer and all irrational numbers created by simultaneously applying an infinite number of diagonal constructions on the \(0\)-th layer.
+The layer \(n+1\) is obtained by applying \(\omega\) diagonal constructions on layer \(n\), which also incorporates all previous layers.
+More details are provided below.